FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 What prior academic qualifications do I need to be eligible to apply to this course?

-You would need to complete our two year pre-clinical course Working with children, young people & families: a psychoanalytic observational approach (M7) or an equivalent course with similar learning outcomes to this course.
-You can apply to the M80 doctoral training during your second year in (or equivalent), provided you have completed and passed the course by the time you start the training.
+You would need to complete our two year pre-clinical course, Perinatal, child, adolescent and family work: a psychoanalytic observational approach (M7), or an equivalent course with similar learning outcomes.
+You can apply to the M80 doctoral training during your second year of study (or equivalent), provided you have completed and passed the course by the time you start the training.

 In addition, you need to have an Honours degree*.
 If you do not have an undergraduate Honours degree you will need to complete and pass the M7 dissertation before you start the M80 training.

-*Please note: If you have an international degree you will need to apply to NARIC to verify your degree equivalence in the United Kingdom:; https://www.naric.org.uk/naric/About%20Us.aspx
+*Please note: If you have an international degree you will need to apply to NARIC to verify your degree equivalence in the United Kingdom.

 In order to apply to the course, you will need: